AzureTecDevs/pyOS/.github/ISSUE_TEMPLATE/bug_report.md

 ```

 ## Expected behavior
-A clear and concise description of what you expected to happen.
+What you expected to happen.

-## Screenshots
-If applicable, add screenshots to help explain your problem.

 ## System Info
 - OS: (e.g. Fedora)